Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

 \begin{ex} Every PMQ with trivial product is augmented.
 More generally, a normed PMQ $\Q$ is augmented: the set $\Q\setminus\set{\one}$ contains all elements of strictly positive norm and is thus an ideal. \end{ex}

 \begin{defn} A PMQ $\Q$ is \emph{locally finite} if for every $a\in\Q$ there are finitely many sequences $(a_1,\dots,a_r)$ of elements of $\Q\setminus\set{\one}$ with $a=a_1\dots a_r$. \end{defn}

 \begin{ex} We give an example of a complete and normed PMQ which is not locally finite.
-Let $\Q=\bF^2$ be the free group on two elements, and consider it just as a quandle, i.e. as a PMQ with trivial multiplication.
-Then we can define $N\colon\bF^2\to\Q$ by declaring $N(a)=1$ for all $a\neq \one\in\Q$.
+Let $\Q=\bF^2$ be the free group on two elements, and consider it as a PMQ with \emph{trivial} multiplication.
+Define $N\colon\Q\to\N$ by declaring $N(a)=1$ for all $a\neq \one\in\Q$.
 Since every element $a\in\Q$ can be factored only as $a\one$ or $\one a$, we have that $\Q$ is locally finite.

 The completion $\hQ$ is however not locally finite: for instance, if $\gen_1,\gen_2$ denote the generators of $\bF^2$, then the element $w=\hat{\gen_1}\hat{\gen_2}\in\hQ$ can be rewritten in infinitely many ways as a product of elements of norm 1: